Vyral/base-template/_posts/2020-12-01-which-tips-will-help-you-win-a-bidding-war.md

 How do you make your offer stand out?
 Here are five tips to keep in mind:

 **1\.
 Submit a large earnest money deposit.** When you put down a deposit alongside your offer, there’s always an offer deposit, but that second purchase and sale deposit is very important.
 Your agent should advise you on how to make a strong deposit because 1) It shows that you’re financially strong, and 2) It shows that you have skin in the game and are committed to buying the property.
-Sellers always worry about what happens if something goes wrong and you default on your offer, but as long as you’re committed to the property in question, a strong deposit will help it stand out.&nbsp;
+Sellers always worry about what happens if something goes wrong and you default on your offer, but as long as you’re committed to the property in question, a strong deposit will help it stand out against the competition.&nbsp;

 **2\.
 Show the seller you’re qualified.** Work with your lender and ask for a strong pre-approval.
 Have them write as much as they can to demonstrate your strength in that pre-approval.
-Then, take it a step further and ask your agent to contact the lender and have them contact the listing agent so they can reassure them that you’re a strong, well-qualified buyer who will make the sale process smooth and stress-free.&nbsp;
+Then, take it a step further and ask your agent to contact the lender and have them reach out to the listing agent so they can reassure them that you’re a strong, well-qualified buyer who will make the sale process smooth and stress-free.&nbsp;

 {% include pullquote.html %}